-The four types listed above are going to rely on sensing before they access extraverted intuition; however they will still prefer extraverted intuition to introverted intuition, which they will hardly use at all (or never).
+The four types listed above are going to rely on sensing before they access extraverted intuition; however they will still prefer extraverted intuition to introverted intuition, which they will hardly use at all.

 So what is extraverted intuition?

-Extraverted intuition is the ability to see possibilities, potential, and hidden patterns everywhere.
-Where extraverted sensing is about taking in information through the five senses and acting on it, extraverted intuition is about taking in information that is largely theoretical; concepts, thoughts, ideas.
+Extraverted intuition (Ne) is the ability to see possibilities, potential, and hidden patterns everywhere.
+Where Extraverted Sensing (Se) is about taking in information through the five senses and acting on it, extraverted intuition is about taking in information that is largely theoretical; concepts, thoughts, ideas.
 This is why, usually, extraverted sensors are skilled at sports, weaponry, cooking, or anything that involves the physical world.
+They are also good at seeing in-the-moment opportunities and getting involved in them.
 Extraverted intuitors are skilled at coming up with ideas, concepts, and possibilities.
-They’re the Dr. Seusse’s, the Oscar Wilde’s, the Walt Disney’s of the world.
+They look at their surroundings and see numerous underlying meanings and ideas that they want to explore.
+Ne-users are the Dr. Seusse’s, the Oscar Wilde’s, the Walt Disney’s of the world.

 Ne users are often groundbreaking entrepreneurs and visionaries; they have a desire to make things happen and make their mark on the world.
 They get a rush of excitement when they’re able to pursue their dreams and plans, and their naturally charismatic personalities makes it easy for them to find others to join them.

 Another trait of Ne users is their ability to make obscure connections between seemingly unrelated things.
 The Ne user can see two very different topics and bring them together in a way that can be surprising to many, and often gives the Ne user an off-beat sense of humor.